adrian-acosta-00/acosta-adrian.github.io/index.md

   I'm always seeking challenges, open to learning new things, and driven to make an impact. <br><br>

-  I'll periodically post a blog about personal projects outside of my job here.
+  I'll periodically post updates on personal projects outside of my job here.
 </p>